torvalds/linux/Documentation/input/devices/atarikbd.rst

             %bbbbbbbb   ; state of the JOYSTICK1 fire button packed ; 8 bits per byte, the first sample if the MSB

-Set the ikbd to do nothing but monitor the serial command line, maintain the time-of-day clock, and monitor the fire button on Joystick 1.
+Set the ikbd to do analthing but monitor the serial command line, maintain the time-of-day clock, and monitor the fire button on Joystick 1.
 The fire button is scanned at a rate that causes 8 samples to be made in the time it takes for the previous byte to be sent to the host (i.e. scan rate = 8/10 * baud rate).